 The cockpit requires removal of one piece with a bit of gentle loosening, and three plates put into its place.
 It does detract slightly from the rounded aesthetic of the TIE’s cockpit, but is there so as to connect to the landing supports.

 The landing supports are simple constructions, but surprisingly strong.
-Indeed, the back support is more for aesthetic than function, as the front supports – alongside the edges of the lower wings – provide more than enough support and strength to sit the TIE when grounded.
+Indeed, the back support is more for aesthetic than function (note: our parts list swaps out the two 1×2 inverted slopes for one 2×2 inverted slope), as the front supports – alongside the edges of the lower wings – provide more than enough support and strength to sit the TIE when grounded.

 And there you have our first attempt at an Outland TIE Fighter, folding wings and all.
 Don’t worry if you don’t have a copy of 75211 Imperial TIE Fighter to adapt, as we will revisit this build with the upcoming 75300 Imperial TIE Fighter.